 Work-life balance in Germany is vastly superior to the UK.

 Germans value their leisure time, yet they are also more productive workers than the British!
 The Germans generate, on average, $60,50 GDP per hour worked, which is only $52,80 in the UK.

 German people are about 13% more productive, maybe due to the high-quality time of work they can enjoy.
 The work-life balance in Germany is great!

 According to statistics, the cost of living in the UK is 24,6% higher than in Germany.
 In short about the cost of living in both countries:

 - Utilities, transportation, clothes, gyms, and groceries cost pretty much the same

-- Coffee and a typical takeaway lunch for office workers is about the same
+- Coffee and a typical takeaway lunch for office workers are about the same

 - Housing is more expensive in the UK (22%)